quiuquio/tvb-docs/UserGuide/UserGuide-UI_Connectivity.rst

         on your research assumptions.

-By default the set includes all the available nodes in the connectivity matrix.
+By default the set of selected nodes includes all the available nodes in the connectivity matrix.

     .. figure:: screenshots/connectivity3d_newselection.jpg
       :width: 90%